 Editing after a document is approved

 Approval finalises the document.
-Edit permissions only apply while a document is still awaiting approval at a stage.
+Edit permissions only apply while a document is still awaiting approval at a stage - unless Keep Documents Editable is on for that workflow.

-No. Once a document reaches Approved, it can no longer be edited - by anyone, on any path, and regardless of Lock mode or the per-stage edit permissions.
+Only if Keep Documents Editable is on for the workflow that document belongs to, and only if you have an Admin or User access role.
+Without it, once a document reaches Approved, it can no longer be edited by anyone, on any path, regardless of Lock mode or the per-stage edit permissions.

-Build that step into the workflow.
-Add a stage at the end for the review or edit you would otherwise do on an approved document, and give that stage the edit permission it needs.
-Because a document is only fully Approved after its last stage, the editing happens before it locks.
+You have two options.
+Either turn on Keep Documents Editable for the workflow, so Admins and Users can adjust the document after approval, or build the step into the workflow itself: add a stage at the end for the review or edit, and give that stage the edit permission it needs.
+Since a document is only fully Approved after its last stage, that editing happens before it locks.
 See Setting up an approval workflow.

 Moving a document to another folder